 #2.
 The Easier Way to Achieve Freelance Success

-Or you can get the fundamentals in one place: 7 Steps to High-Income Freelancing: Get the clients you deserve.
-My book covers the 7 steps in more detail than this guide and includes bonus content: free checklists, templates, and other tools.
+Or you can get the fundamentals in one place: The Fearless Freelancer: How to Thrive in a Recession.
+My book covers the 10 steps in more detail than this guide and is applicable in good and bad times.
+It includes bonus content: free checklists, templates, and other tools.

 Get my book on Amazon.